solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 ## Overview

-Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
+Following the addition of FPS to project dependencies, the next step is creating a Proposal contract.
 This example serves as a guide for drafting a proposal for Multisig contract.

 ## Proposal contract